ropensci/osfr/README.md

 Wickham.
 Development was also greatly facilitated by OSF’s excellent [API documentation](https://developer.osf.io "OSF API Documentation").

-Big thanks to Rusty Speidel for designing our logo.
+Big thanks to Rusty Speidel for designing our logo and [Tim Errington](https://github.com/timerrington) for his feedback during development.

 <!-- links -->